cloudera/llama/README.txt

 include::README-hadoop.txt[]

-== Versioning
+== Package Versioning

-It's important for our customers and community to understand exactly what our releases contain.
+It's important for our customers and community to understand exactly what our packages contain.
 Among other things it makes it easier for us to debug their problems and helps them plan upgrades as we move forward with features and fixes.

 === Format